-See the deny (IPv6 access-list configuration) and permit (IPv6 access-list configuration) commands for more information on filtering IPv6 traffic based on IPv6 option headers and optional, upper-layer protocol-type information.
+See the ipv6 access-list and permit (IPv6 access-list configuration) commands for more information on filtering IPv6 traffic based on IPv6 option headers and optional, upper-layer protocol-type information.
 See the "Examples" section for an example of a translated IPv6 ACL configuration.